0xbow-io/asp-spec-v1.0/content/system_overview/4_security_model.md

 **Key security considerations include:**

-1. **Sybil Resistance**: The system must be resistant to Sybil attacks on the Watcher.
+1. **Sybil Resistance**: The system must be resistant to Sybil attacks on any of it's components.

-2. **Front-Running Protection**: Measures to prevent front-running of compliance proofs in the on-chain components.
+2. **Front-Running Protection**: Measures to prevent front-running of compliance proofs.

-3. **Privacy Leakage**: Careful design & implementation of Interfaces & communication channels to prevent inadvertent privacy leaks through query patterns or request origin traces.
+3. **Privacy Leakage**: Careful design & implementation of Interfaces & communication channels to prevent inadvertent privacy leaks through query patterns.

 4. **Upgrade Security**: Secure processes for updating classification rules and compliance policies.